Another project crossed off the list in our master bath remodel, a diy furniture style cabinet using the existing builder grade vanity.

 My next step to aid in the furniture illusion was to add legs to the cabinet.
 Because you hafta’ have legs on a leggy furniture-look vanity, right?
 One of my favorite catalogs is from Van Dyke’s.
 They have a website, but I love thumbing through a catalog and turning down the corners on pages I want to remember.

 Anyway, I measured the height of the toe kick on our cabinet in each spot where I wanted a leg, then looked for legs that would be a little taller than the largest measurement.
-(I wanted to have extra to trim as needed to allow for uneven floors.)
+(I wanted to have extra height to trim as needed to allow for uneven floors.)

 After the legs were attached, before we framed the mirror: